bepposax/minesweeper-tui/README.md

 ## Gameplay

 - The game board is represented by a grid of cells.
-- The goal of the game is to uncover all the cells that do not contain mines.
 - Each cell may either be empty or contain a mine.
-- Uncover all non-mine cells to win the game.
+- The goal of the game is to uncover all the empty cells.
 - Uncover a mine to lose the game.

 ## Controls